JustinShenk/simages/README.md

 ```

-#### Web Interface
+#### Web Interface [Optional]

-Add your pictures to the database
+Note: To install the web interface API, [install and run mongodb](https://docs.mongodb.com/manual/installation/) and use `pip install "simages[all]"` to install optional dependencies.

-(this will take some time depending on the number of pictures)
+Add your pictures to the database (this will take some time depending on the number of pictures)

 ```
 simages add <images_folder_path>